LizCodeStories/Birthday-game/README.md

 Written in JavaScript, HTML5, and CSS3
 ## Play this game
 Want to play this game, feel free to [try](https://lizsalako.github.io/Birthday-game/)!
-## It's also touchscreen
+## Available for touchscreen devices
 Players can use their iPad and tablet devices to play.
+Touch the screen right and left below of the gameplay to move left and right.
+Touch anywhere in the middle to jump to collect present faster.